Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Clothing: Russian businessmen and women predominately wear business suits.
 For women, dresses, skirts or pants are acceptable.
 Winters can be extremely cold in Russia with occasional temperatures in the minus-20 Fahrenheit range in northern and Siberian cities; Moscow and St. Petersburg can be quite cold as well, with temperatures in the teens.
 Winter clothes may be needed as early as October or as late as May.
 Travelers are advised to bring boots or other protective footwear, as streets and sidewalks in winter are frequently slushy or icy.
 Summers, while brief, can be surprisingly hot, and air conditioning is still rare outside big-city hotels and offices.

 Food: The recent ruble depreciation has made dining out in Moscow and St. Petersburg more affordable, in line with major U.S. cities.
 Russian food can be bland to American tastes, while many visitors find Caucasian, Georgian and Uzbek cuisines an interesting contrast.
 Asian food is becoming increasingly popular and sushi restaurants are pervasive.
+Along with ethnic cuisines, gourmet cafeterias have risen in popularity as well due to a large variety of food and high quality of ingredients.
 Regardless of the city or hotel, bottled water served with no ice is recommended.
 Tips are generally 10% of the bill for good service.

 Mail Services: The following companies, with offices in Moscow, offer priority mail services between the United States and Russia:

 • Pony Express